aws/aws-sdk-js-v3/packages/middleware-stack/README.md

 stack is a structure storing middleware in specified order and resolve these middleware into a single handler.

-A middleware has 5 `Step`, each of them represents a specific request life cycle.
+A middleware stack has five `Step`s, each of them represents a specific request life cycle:
-As below is the description for each of them:

 - **initialize**: The input is being prepared.
 Examples of typical initialization tasks include injecting default options computing derived parameters.